 It also makes use of the duo function, which enables the keyboard to split into two identical zones.
 This means that students and teachers can work together as they operate, making the learning experience much easier.

-From newbies who are just beginning to learn the piano to those who want a reliable and effective piano at a very affordable price, this is well worth trying out in the future.
+From newbies who are just beginning to learn the piano to those who want a reliable and effective piano at a very affordable price, The Yamaha P-45 is well worth trying out in the future.

 Yamaha P115 Digital Piano

-I grabbed this simple and easy to use little piano after seeing it being used by a friend in a music store.
-It’s got plenty of quality and style and given that it’s a Yamaha I knew I was probably getting a bit of musical royalty.
-This makes use of 88 full sized, fully weighted and graded hammer standard action /w matt black key tops.
-Not only does this look outstanding but it carries the quality and the overall standard of the keyboard forward, and make me feel really comfortable when using it.
+A simple and easy to use little piano.
+It’s got plenty of quality and style and given that it’s a Yamaha you know its like getting a bit of musical royalty.
+Making use of 88 full sized, fully weighted and graded hammer standard action /w matt black key tops.
+Not only does this look outstanding but it carries the quality and the overall standard of the keyboard forward, and makes you feel really comfortable when using it.

 It was a great purchase when I got it and with the sound boost feature that enhances the presence and style of the piano when played alongside solo and/or other instruments.
-It’s these little extras that really attracted me to the piano in the first place and, I have to say, this is one of the best purchases that I have made – or you could make!
+It’s these little extras that really attracted me to the piano in the first place and, I have to say, this is one of the best purchases that I have made.

-The piano is classy, easy to use, effective and offers a simplistic way to manage and look after your fingers when playing – what’s not to like?
+The Yamaha P115 piano is classy, easy to use, effective and offers a simplistic way to manage and look after your fingers when playing – what’s not to like?

 Yamaha YDP142 Digital Piano